What is Condensation?

 Interesting fact: Too many household plants can raise humidity levels, but there are certain plants such as the Peace Lily and English Ivy that can actually help reduce it.

-So how can I reduce Condensation?
+So how can I reduce moisture content?

 The way to beat condensation is by reducing the amount of excess moisture in the air and by keeping surfaces at a consistent temperature above the dew point.